 Note that if you are just going to do these in the oven in a more conventional way then try using smoked streaky bacon and just place them along side the bird for the final 45 minutes of cooking.

-In the USA, the term refers to sausages wrapped in a short crust pastry.
+In the USA, the term refers to sausages wrapped in a short crust pastry - something that I'd probably refer to as a mini sausage roll.
 The sausage is usually a Frankfurter or Wienie, it is sometimes wrapped in bacon and occasionally cheese.

 In Germany or the Netherlands, if you asked for the literal translation you would be served with sausage meat in a puff pastry - similar to the English sausage roll.